AitoDotAI/aito-python-tools/docs/source/sdk.rst

 Upload Data
 -----------

-You can create an Aito schema with the :ref:`apiAitoClient`.
+You can upload data to a table with the :py:class:`~aito.sdk.aito_client.AitoClient`.

 Your AitoClient must be set up with the READ-WRITE API key